dmartinpro/seldonio.github.com/offline-models.md

     seldon-models/${CLIENT}/${MODEL}/${DAY}
  {% endhighlight %}

-e.g. for a matrix_factorization model created for client client1 on 27 Jan 2014 (unix epoch day 16461) would be
+e.g. for a matrix_factorization model created for client client1 on 27 Jan 2014 (Unix epoch day 16461) would be

  {% highlight bash %}
     seldon-models/client1/matrix_factorization/16461